-With 61" Mower Deck 1222 lbs.
+With 52" Mower Deck 1012 lbs (459 kg) With 61" Mower Deck 1222 lbs.
 (554 kg)

-Engine Power Rating Information
+Power Rating

 The gross power rating for individual gas engine models is labeled in accordance with SAE (Society of Automotive Engineers) code J1940 (Small Engine Power & Torque Rating Procedure), and rating performance has been obtained and corrected in accordance with SAE J1995 (Revision 2002-05).
 Torque values are derived at 3060 RPM; horsepower values are derived at 3600 RPM.
-Actual gross engine power will be lower and is affected by, among other things, ambient operating conditions and engine-to-engine variability.
-Given both the wide array of products on which engines are placed and the variety of environmental issues applicable to operating the equipment, the gas engine will not develop the rated gross power when used in a given piece of power equipment (actual "on-site" or net power).
-This difference is due to a variety of factors including, but not limited to, accessories (air cleaner, exhaust, charging, cooling, carburetor, fuel pump, etc.), application limitations, ambient operating conditions (temperature, humidity, altitude), and engine-to-engine variability.
+Net power values are taken with exhaust and air cleaner installed whereas gross power values are collected without these attachments.
+Actual gross engine power will be higher than net engine power and is affected by, among other things, ambient operating conditions and engine-to-engine variability.
+Given the wide array of products on which engines are placed, the gas engine may not develop the rated gross power when used in a given piece of power equipment.
+This difference is due to a variety of factors including, but not limited to, the variety of engine components (air cleaner, exhaust, charging, cooling, carburetor, fuel pump, etc.), application limitations, ambient operating conditions (temperature, humidity, altitude), and engineto-engine variability.
 Due to manufacturing and capacity limitations, Briggs & Stratton may substitute an engine of higher rated power for this Series engine.